-- Leadership: If known, briefly describe the identified school leader(s), including their experience and training.
-Explain how these individual(s) are well qualified to launch and lead the proposed school.
-Describe plans to address any gaps in skill or experience in order to ensure success in a given role. - Scaling Up: How many new hires (teachers, network staff, and other key school support staff) will the organization have to make each year if approved to open the proposed school(s)?
+• Scaling Up: How many new hires (teachers, network staff, and other key school support staff) will the organization have to make each year if approved to open the proposed school(s)?
 Discuss the organization's current capacity to meet these demands, considering previous hiring patterns, current retention rates, and human resources capacity at the network level.

 Recruitment and Hiring: Discuss the organization's capacity and strategy to ensure that these positions and the positions at existing schools will be filled with quality hires.
-If partnering with a MO, please specify the role of the MO in the selection process.
+If partnering with an MO, please specify the role of the MO in the selection process.